Wayilwan Language Resources and Programs…

 Ø Song books: advanced with accompanying songs

-The following programs are pending access to funding:
+The following projects are pending funding :

-6. Regular community language workshops
+• * Regular community language workshops

 April 2024 school holiday Wayilwan Language workshop for community